-First up, I chose 4 scraps of green fabric (these scraps are from my Best.
-Day.
-Ever!, Summerfest, and Mama’s Cottage collections), trimmed them to 3” square each, and stitched them into a 4 patch.
+First up, I chose 4 scraps of green fabric, trimmed them to 3” square each, and stitched them into a 4 patch.
 You could also sew strips or smaller squares together, or just use one 5” square.
 Use your imagination!

 Next, I traced my clover template (see link to printed pattern on my blog) onto some fusible webbing and cut on my marked lines.
 I ironed the webbing to the back of my pieced patch, and then cut the clover out using pinking shears.
 I wanted to have a raw edge for a bit of texture, and pinking the edges helps the fabric fray evenly.

 I used a square of black and white checked fabric (from Vanessa Goertzen’s Farmer’s Daughter collection for Moda) and ironed the clover to the center of the square.